 Having a roofing contractor on call when an unexpected situation occurs, will ensure you don’t “just anybody” with subpar work skills – you hire the right people, Tecta America.
 Be sure to ask about how quick the response time is, what the access to materials is for an emergency repair, and if they are certified to work on any roofing system.

 How much damage?

 You need to know how urgent the roofing work is required to help determine when and how the repairs should be performed.
 Did you have to move people?
 Is the area unsafe?

 Your roofing contractor is going to need photos and information to respond correctly to order to determine:

 - If the repair is practical or a replacement is necessary

 - What kind and how much materials will be needed

 - What is the timeline on getting the work completed

-- How many people or crews will be needed to fix the problem
+- How many people or crews will be required to fix the problem

 Contact Tecta America today to see how we can solve your roofing problems. www.tectaamerica.com